-Excavation and off-site disposal of all on-site soils which exceed unrestricted SCOs, as defined by 6 NYCRR Part 375-6.8.
+All on-site soils which exceed unrestricted SCOs, as defined by 6 NYCRR Part 375-6.8 will be excavated and transported off-site for disposal.
 If a Track 1 cleanup is achieved, a Cover System will not be a required element of the remedy.

-Approximately 2,150 cubic yards of contaminated soil will be removed from the site.
+Approximately 5,500 cubic yards of contaminated soil will be removed from the site.